black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 49
 Use the same syntax as your addCharacters function to update your elemValue function.
 It should no longer declare inner, but should return the function implicitly.

+# Step 50
+Your addCharacters function ultimately returns a range of characters.
+You want it to return an array of cell ids.
+Chain the .map() method to your charRange() call.
+Do not pass a callback function yet.